deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 ### Ecosystem

 Rust has the best ecosystem for concurrency, in my opinion, followed by Java and Golang, which have matured options.
-Node.js and Deno, while not as good as others, offers a descent ecosystem as well
+Node.js and Deno, while not as good as others, offer a descent ecosystem as well.

 ---

 If you like this article, please leave a like or a comment.

 You can follow me on [Twitter](https://twitter.com/deepu105) and [LinkedIn](https://www.linkedin.com/in/deepu05/).